benkhant/NorthStar-Adaptation-Guide/README.md

 ## Software (Next Phase)

 The current prototype operates as a secondary display driven by a host laptop.
-Development is underway to integrate interactive AR visualizations for computing education, including:
+Development is underway to integrate interactive AR visualizations for computing education, beginning with:

 - Quicksort partition step walkthrough
 - Linked list pointer updates